zonemaster/zonemaster/docs/specifications/tests/MethodsNT.md

 * "Test Type" - The test type with values "undelegated test" or "normal test".

-This method also inherits the inputs of method [Get-Undel-Data].
+This method also inherits the output of method [Get-Undel-Data] as input, when applicable.

 ### Prerequisite